 - Hand sanitizer

-At many preschools including my twins’, teachers will set aside a time to use the potty.
-The kids line up at regular times of the day, whether they asked to use the potty or not.
-This makes it much easier on teachers who have several students to care for.
-But it’s also a useful practice even at home.
+At many preschools, teachers will set aside a time to use the potty.
+Kids will line up at regular times of the day, whether they asked to use the potty or not.
+This makes it much easier on teachers who have several students to care for, but it’s also a useful practice even at home.

-Start with mornings and evenings.
-Take your child to the potty right after waking up.
-Then try again before bath time and pajamas.
-I also like to take my kids before we leave the house.
-Set regular times throughout the day to take your child to the potty.
+For instance, take your child to the potty right after waking up, then try again before bath time and pajamas.
+Encourage her to sit on the potty before you leave the house.

 Remember when your child was a baby and you looked for sleep cues?
 Though hit or miss, they helped you decide when he was sleepy or not.

-Look for signs that show your child needs to use the potty.
-Maybe that’s him running to the corner for privacy because he feels the urge to poop.
-Or his face looks anxious and he tiptoes back to his room.
-Maybe it’s when he’s hopping around doing your typical pee-pee dance.
+Look for signs that show he needs to use the potty.
+Maybe that’s him running to the corner for privacy when he feels the urge to poop.
+Or his face looks anxious as he tiptoes back to his room, or when he’s hopping around doing your typical pee-pee dance.

 These cues reveal opportunities to take him to the potty.
-They also show your child what he can do should he feel these signs again.
+The added benefit?
+They also encourage your child to be more aware of these cues and sensations and show him what he can do when they happen.

-Done correctly, praise shows your child the result you want to happen.
-Obvious reasons to praise include peeing and pooping in the potty.
-But you’ll also want to praise your child for other less obvious achievements.
+Done correctly, praise encourages your child to continue the behaviors, choices and habits you’d like him to continue.
+And while clear reasons to praise him include peeing and pooping in the potty, you’ll also want to praise him for other, less obvious achievements.

-Let’s say your child told you he had to pee.
-You both ran to the potty, except not fast enough: he peed all over his undies instead.
+Let’s say he told you he had to pee.
+You both ran to the potty, except not fast enough: he ended up peeing all over his undies instead.